Vedatgul/CRM-Analytics---RFM-Analysis/README.md

 It can be CRM analytics, analysis on customers, finding audiences for certain behaviors and organizing campaigns suitable for that audience.

-* Managing relations with customers
+* Managing relations with customers.
 * Customer lifecycle optimizations (customer lifecycle/journey/funnel)

   1) Visiting the website for the first time